 About Amity Flats

 Given the year-round abundance of outstanding produce in the Willamette Valley, Rob and Barb wanted their guests to be able to select from this bounty and prepare food for themselves if they desired.
 So, four of the Flats have efficient kitchens, outfitted by a passionate food enthusiast (Barb).
-And knowing that a perfect day in Oregon should start with a perfect cup of coffee or tea, all of the rooms are stocked with French Press coffee makers, freshly-ground coffee and fine, loose tea from local purveyors, and instructions for how to create that perfect cup to start to your day.
+And knowing that a perfect day in Oregon should start with a perfect cup of coffee or tea, all of the rooms are stocked with French Press coffee makers, freshly-ground coffee from local purveyors and excellent tea, and instructions for how to create that perfect cup to start to your day.
 You’ll find other food and craft items in the rooms on a rotating basis that reflect the local abundance.
 We hope your visit will leave you refreshed, enriched and eager to come back and explore more of this beautiful region.